Facts at a Glance

 History: Founded in 1867 by Holston Presbytery; named in honor of Rev. James King

-Academics: More than 80 majors, minors, concentrations, and pre-professional programs; student:faculty ratio of 11 to 1
+Academics: More than 90 majors, minors, concentrations, and pre-professional programs; student:faculty ratio of 13 to 1

-Enrollment: 2,897 students from 32 states, 29 countries, and six continents
+Enrollment: 2,804 students from 29 states, 37 countries, and six continents

 Financial Aid: More than $35 million awarded annually in scholarships, grants, loans, and work-study; 98 percent of students receive assistance

 Accolades & Achievements

-- According to recent survey respondents, 92 percent of recent King graduates were either employed or in graduate school six months after graduation.
+- According to recent survey respondents, 90 percent of recent King graduates were either employed or in graduate school six months after graduation.

-- For the 25th consecutive year, U.S. News & World Report has recognized King among the best colleges in the nation.
+- For the 27th consecutive year, U.S. News & World Report has recognized King among the best colleges in the nation.
 This year, King was named a “Best Regional University.”
-The Princeton Review named King one of the “Best Colleges in the Southeast” for a 11th consecutive year.
+The Princeton Review named King one of the “Best Colleges in the Southeast” for a 14th consecutive year.

 - The U.S. Department of Education and the Corporation for National and Community Service named King to the 2013 President’s Higher Education Community Service Honor Roll, for their commitment to bettering their community through community service and service learning.

 Bristol, Tenn. – The Bristol campus, located at 1350 King College Road in Bristol, Tenn., and set on 135 wooded acres with Georgian-style architecture buildings, provides a quiet, beautiful learning environment that’s just two minutes away from bustling downtown Bristol.
 Bristol, Tennessee is the twin city of Bristol, Virginia - one community in two states with Bristol, Va., on the north side of State Street and Bristol, Tenn., on the south side.
 Both Bristols are part of the Tri-Cities metropolitan area with a total population of nearly 450,000.
 Bristol is known as the “Birthplace of Country Music.”
 It’s also home of the Bristol Motor Speedway, which attracts thousands of people to the area each year for NASCAR races on the world’s fastest half-mile track.

-Kingsport, Tenn. – Opened in 2005, the Kingsport, Tenn., campus is located in bustling downtown Kingsport at 104 East Main Street.
+Kingsport, Tenn. – Opened in 2006, the Kingsport, Tenn., campus is located in bustling downtown Kingsport at 104 East Main Street.

 Knoxville, Tenn. – Opened in 2010, King’s Knoxville campus is located just off the Pellissippi Parkway at The Village at Hardin Valley at 10950 Spring Bluff Way in Knoxville, Tenn.

 Satellite Locations – The University has additional instructional sites located throughout Tennessee, Southwest Virginia, and online.

 - Southwest Virginia Higher Education Center, Abingdon, Va.

 - Walters State Community College, Morristown & Sevierville, Tenn.

 - Southwest Virginia Community College, Richlands, Va.